 The Symphony makes a contribution to the International Alliance of Theatrical Stage Employees Local 31 Retirement Trust for full-time theater and stagehand employees.
-The employer contribution is calculated at 10% of compensation.
-The Symphony's contribution to the Plan was \$16,655 and \$17,358 for the years ended June 30, 2016 and 2015, respectively.
+The employer contribution is calculated at 10 percent of compensation.
+The Symphony's contribution to the Plan was \$20,656 and \$16,655 for the years ended June 30, 2017 and 2016, respectively.